binicorn/hello-world/README.md

 # hello-world
-New to coding, eager to learn
+New to coding, eager to learn.
 Living in the Netherlands, US citizen, avid beer drinker, artist, teacher, helicopter pilot, and much more...